mabur/mang_lang/readme.md

 Mang Lang is a toy programming language with the following **design trade-offs**:

-1. Simple instead of advanced.
-2. Minimalistic instead of feature-rich.
+1. Minimalistic instead of feature-rich.
-3. Functional instead of imperative or object oriented.
+2. Functional instead of imperative or object oriented.

 **What it has**: